 “The taste keeps me sane.”

 Stiles feels sick all over again, and Derek looks… sad.
-It’s such a strange expression to follow that announcement that Stiles can’t look away, is focused in enough to hear it when Derek breathes: “How did I let you get this way?”
+It’s such a strange expression to follow that announcement that Stiles can’t look away.
+Is focused in enough to make it out when Derek breathes: “How did I let you get this way?”

 He sounds guilty, which is weird, because guilt implies responsibility, implies regret, and Derek beating himself up over what some person who’s not even him might have done is so beyond stupid Stiles can’t deal with it right now.
 No one is responsible for what their evil twins do, ok?
 It’s not like it’s actually them.
 It’s not like they’d do those things.